For help reaching an expert on deadline, please contact

 Kari J. Winter, PhD

-Director of the Gender Institute, University at Buffalo
+Executive Director of UB's Humanities Institute, University at Buffalo

 Professor of Transnational Studies, University at Buffalo College of Arts and Sciences